Skip to content

 To learn more about formulas, check out the intro to formulas

-In the example video below, the password input's background color is set to be red if the number of characters input is less than 6, and green if it is greater than 6:
+In the example below, the password input's background color is set to red if the number of characters input is less than 6, and green if it is greater than 6:

 BINDINGS vs STATES